-As for Plaka, Athens’ Easter celebrations are located here.
+As for Plaka, Orthodox’ Easter celebrations are located here.
 The three days you definitely have to follow in Plaka Easter Calendar is Good Friday, Saturday and Sunday.

 On Good Friday or Great Friday, where Jesus’ corpus in inside the temples in Epitaphios, bells toll across Greece in sorrow tone.
 The Procession of the Epitaphios of Christ, the Epitaphios mourns the death of Christ, as the symbolic coffin, and is decorated with thousands of flowers.
 Later Epitaphios is being taken out of the temples and carried by ordinary people, through the neibourhood.
 In Plaka, this periphery, as it is called, attracts thousands of guests.
 After one or sometimes even two hours, Epitaphios returns to the temple, were people pass underneath it as they enter the church.
 Good Friday leitourgy ends late at night.

 On Saturday morning there is the First Resurrection “Anastasi”.
 In Plaka, at the Metohi of Panagiou Tafou many people gather to pray and collect earlier the Holy Fire from Jerusalem..